Developing VLE and LLE Equilibrium Studies

 Pilot Plant Testing of Fractional Extraction for Product Recovery

 Koch Modular successfully tested a fractional extraction application involving a light “tar” feed stream from a refinery operation using a SCHEIBEL® Column.
 For this application, the organic feed was added in the middle zone of the column.
-A polar solvent was added at the top of the column to preferentially extract the more polar, aromatic components (product stream).
+A polar solvent was added at the top of the column to preferentially extract more polar, aromatic components (product stream).
 A straight-chain hydrocarbon was added at the bottom of the column and preferentially extracted the non-polar organics (impurities).
-The test program successfully demonstrated greater than 92% product recovery with less than 1% impurities.
-A production column was designed, built, installed and started-up with excellent product recovery and purity achieved.
+The test program successfully demonstrated over 92% product recovery with less than 1% impurities.
+A production column was designed, built, installed and deployed with excellent product recovery and purity achieved.

 Koch Modular successfully tested the extraction of organic components including nitrated organics from an aqueous feed stream using an aromatic, organic solvent.
-Prior to testing, the client was using an antiquated RDC column in their production process, but leaving a high level of nitrated organics in the aqueous effluent.
+Prior to testing, the client was using an antiquated RDC column in their production process, which left a high level of nitrated organics in the aqueous effluent.
 Testing in a SCHEIBEL® Column demonstrated higher extraction efficiency (lower nitrated organic level in the aqueous effluent) at a reduced solvent to feed ratio.
 Testing also demonstrated that changing the continuous phase resulted in significantly improved process hydraulic behavior (minimized emulsion formation and entrainment losses).
 A production column has been designed, built, installed, and successfully started-up.

-Pilot Testing Partially Water Soluble Solvent Recovery and Drying
+Pilot Testing Partially Water-Soluble Solvent Recovery and Drying

 Pilot Test for Extracting Salts from an Organic Feed Stream